PhilipeChan/CCAPDEV_MP_Phase_2_3/README.md

 tasted in the Philippines.
 One should first create an account to be able to access the web application's features, such as creating a post, commenting on others' posts, upvoting/downvoting others' posts and comments, utilizing the search bar to find specific posts, and more!

-To set up the web application locally, one must simply change the directory to this folder in the command prompt, enter "node index.js", and go to http://localhost:3000 in your selected browser (Chrome is recommended).
+To set up the web application locally, one must simply change the directory to this folder in the command prompt, enter "npm install", enter "node index.js", and go to http://localhost:3000 in your selected browser (Chrome is recommended).

 Backend code is based on Sir Arren Matthew C. Antioquia's CCAPDEV tutorial repositories in https://github.com/arvention?tab=repositories, which includes ccapdev-mongoose, ccapdev-ajax, ccapdev-validation, ccapdev-hashing, ccapdev-session, and ccapdev-2021t2-mc03.